 At Udaipur we first stopped at a very nice garden that was built for the women of the court.
 As we stood near the entrance the guide clapped his hands and the fountains came on!
 He explained that the people had long ago figured out how to make sensors that would respond to the clap of the hands.
 He then asked us if we could figure out how such sensors worked 200 or more years ago and we looked around a bit and saw the fellow in the picture operating a valve!
 The guide said that it worked the same way back then!
 We next visited a shop where artists paint finely detailed works on various materials- paper, silk, marble and other things.
 The work looked very nice.
 The shop sold lots of other Indian crafts from wood carving to marble inlay or pietra-dura, the prices seemed a bit high, but you always have to negotiate except at the government shops.

-of it is now used as one or two hotels.
+We then went to the city palace and saw only a small part of the huge complex.
+Part of it is now used as one or two hotels.
 It seems like a very nice place.
 We got some good views out over the lake and could clearly see the buildings out on the lake.
 One is run as a hotel by a very good outfit.
 However, this is dry season and the water level in the lake is low.
 The pictures one normally sees show the buildings appearing to be floating on the water, but with the water levels low, they seem much less magical.

-We had a very good lunch in a huge dinning room that was reserved for guests
+We had a very good lunch in a huge dinning room that was reserved for guests of the Maharajas in times past.
+It was a beautiful room.
+Our small group was served at a huge round table near the middle.
+They provided live music that was,

 We next took a short boat ride around on the lake and ended up on one of the buildings out there.
 We got to look around and have tea and then returned.